 In an international comparison, the digitalisation of services and processes in Swiss public administrations is proceeding rather slowly.
-In addition, new challenges are emerging, such as the once-only principle in data management or the widespread automation of administrative procedures.
-The Federal Council and the CCG therefore take the view that it is necessary to better coordinate activities across the three levels of government in a new organisation.
+In addition, new challenges are emerging, such as the once-only principle in data management and the widespread automation of administrative procedures.
+The Federal Council and the CCG therefore took the view that it was necessary to better coordinate activities across the three levels of government in a new organisation.
 At the beginning of April 2020, they issued the mandate for the phased creation of this new organisation.

 |The Federal Council instructs the FDF, in collaboration with the CCG, to clarify potential legal foundations that are more binding for cooperation between the Confederation, cantons and communes.||November 2018|

 |The Plenary Assembly of the CCG and the Federal Council approve the project.||March 2019 (CCG) and April 2019 (Federal Council)|

 |Final report of the FDF and the CCG on the digital public services project.||October 2019|

 |The Federal Council and CCG approve comprehensive project to strengthen cooperation between the Confederation, cantons and communes in the area of digital public services.||April 2020|